TheThunderB0lt/Project-MagniZent/README.md

 # Final Year Deep Learning Project Repository

-## Deepfake Creation and Detection using Cycle GANs
+## Created a user-friendly web-based platform that allows users to upload videos and classify them as fake or real,as well as create their deepfake image or video using ANN